MD20M/CooperTelegramSniper/README.md

 Use the command `sell <trade_number>`.
 For example:
 - To sell the first trade: `sell 1`
 - To sell the third trade: `sell 3`
+- if there is two trades and you sell one then the one left will be sell 1

 #### Monitor Results
 The bot will attempt to sell the specified trade and provide feedback on the sell operation.